-“Membrane sidedness” is due to the different location of various membrane proteins in the biological cell membrane is responsible for the asymmetry of the membrane and refers as “Membrane sidedness”.
+“Membrane sidedness” is due to the different location of various membrane proteins in the biological cell membrane, which causes asymmetry of the cell membrane.
 Some membrane proteins communicate with the extracellular substances, while some interact with the inner protoplasmic material.

 Assembling of Membrane Proteins

-As we all know, the proteins form through the translation of mRNA by the association of ribosome and transfer RNA.
-The ribosome will synthesize either a sequence of true signal or non-cleavable TM segment from their N-terminal.
+We all know the proteins form through mRNA translation by the association of ribosome and transfer RNA.
+The ribosomes synthesize either a sequence of true signal or non-cleavable TM segment from their N-terminal.

 Types of Membrane Protein

-The intermediate portion of the phospholipid bilayer shows hydrophobic character, while the rest of the part protruded outwards shows hydrophilic behaviour.
-Due to membrane fluidity, these proteins may move laterally within the biological cell membrane.
-These are firmly attached to the cell membrane.
-Thus, the integral proteins are not easily separable, requires the use of ionic and non-ionic detergent like SDS and Triton X-100, respectively.
-SDS denatures the structure of a protein, while Triton X-100 does not alter the protein conformation.
+The intermediate portion of the phospholipid bilayer shows a hydrophobic character, while the rest of the part (protruded outwards) shows hydrophilic behaviour.
+Due to membrane fluidity, they move laterally within the biological cell membrane.

+They are firmly attached to the cell membrane.
+Thus, the integral proteins are not easily separable and require ionic and non-ionic detergent treatment (like SDS and Triton X-100).
+SDS denatures the structure of proteins, while Triton X-100 does not alter the protein conformation.

-Not all the transmembrane protein contains alpha-helices, few also comprises beta-barrel sheets.
-Glycophorin-A is the best example of an integral protein found in erythrocytes, comprising 131 amino acid residues and primarily composed of glycoprotein.
+Not all the transmembrane proteins have alpha-helices; only a few have beta-barrel sheets.
+Glycophorin-A is the best example of an integral protein found in erythrocytes comprising 131 amino acid residues and primarily glycoproteins.

-It also refers as “Extrinsic proteins” that associates with the lipid bilayer by weak electrostatic and hydrogen bond interactions.
-Peripheral proteins are easily separable by the exposure under high pH and treatment with high salt concentration.
+They refer to the extrinsic proteins, which associate with the lipid bilayer through weak electrostatic and hydrogen bond interactions.
+Peripheral proteins are easily separable under the exposure of high pH and treatment with high salt concentration.

 It does not interface with the cell membrane’s hydrophobic core.
-Peripheral proteins are water-soluble and present higher in number than that of integral proteins.
+Peripheral proteins are water-soluble and present higher in number than integral proteins.
 Extrinsic proteins are less mobile.

 Lipid Anchored Proteins

-Prenylated, fatty acylated and glycosylphosphatidylinositol linked proteins are the three distinct kinds of lipid anchored proteins.
-These group of proteins may have multiple lipid groups and can function as hydrolytic enzymes, adhesion molecules, receptor proteins etc.
+Prenylated, fatty acylated, and glycosylphosphatidylinositol linked proteins are the three distinct kinds of lipid anchored proteins.
+Lipid-anchored proteins possess multiple lipid groups and serve as the hydrolytic enzymes, adhesion molecules, receptor proteins, etc.